SeanKilleen/seankilleen.github.io/_posts/2022-06-27-announcing-net-oss-survey-results.md

 I initially planned to have this post done by March.
 A new job, life, and the sheer amount of things I wanted to do with it got in the way.
 Note to self: next time, smaller pieces and faster.
 A lesson I think I should have learned by now.
 But I'm choosing this to publish this in a less-refined fashion so that I can iterate on it in public (again, learning to take my own advice.)

+As a result, I'm forcing myself to publish this with the impact maps incomplete.
+Some have a lot of detail, some...not so much.
+I encourage your participation in the comments and be sure to check back as I complete these, which I will surely do more quickly now that I've forced myself to publish.

 ## About These Results

 ### Feedback Needed!